vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Descent of God in Gujarat and the Practice of Imitating God Kauṇd

-. inya’s Pa˜
+. inya’s Pañcārthabhāṣya

-ncārthabhāṣya

 Kuśika and the divine revelation

 When we speak of the gospel of Kauṇḍinya, we call forth an association with texts which describe the birth, life, and deeds of a saviour, texts which are meant to bring good news, an evangelium, into the worlḍ This evocation is deliberate.
-As a tribute to Jan Bremmer’s life-long engagement, scholarly and otherwise, with gospels and kindred texts that have just failed to reach that status, I would like to show, that a text called ‘The Five Topics’, Pa˜
+As a tribute to Jan Bremmer’s life-long engagement, scholarly and otherwise, with gospels and kindred texts that have just failed to reach that status, I would like to show, that a text called ‘The Five Topics’, Pañcārtha,

-ncārtha,

 which has the form of a commentary \( bhāṣya\) on the S¯utras of the Pāśupata